 Maintaining a Physical Presence in a Digital World

-Although ecommerce sites provide many different options for consumers to research, compare prices and purchase items, a physical store still offers many benefits for retailers.
+Although ecommerce software provides many different options for consumers to research, compare prices and purchase items, a physical store still offers many benefits for retailers.
 For now, online sales only account for roughly 8 percent of total retail sales, Strategy& reported.

 For instance, many customers prefer to browse for items in traditional shops so they can get a better sense of what they're buying.
 After seeing, feeling and perhaps even trying out the item in the physical store, shoppers will then go home or just pull out their smartphone and make the purchase online.
 This process, known as "showrooming," requires a retailer have an omnichannel strategy that includes both a brick-and-mortar shop and a robust ecommerce site.

 Retailers with both an online and offline presence need to ensure they have a cloud commerce platform with omnichannel capabilities.
 It's important that these companies have a streamlined customer experience throughout both the in-store and online journey.
 A streamlined order life cycle allows retailers to effectively and optimally manage inventory fulfillment, customer orders and many other aspects of the ecommerce site without sacrificing their processes already in place for their brick-and-mortar locations.